Creating a Frictionless Customer Experience with Location Intelligence

 Here are three tips on how marketers can use location intelligence to create a frictionless customer experience:

 COVID-19 has changed how customers interact with businesses.
 Consumers are shopping online more than ever before: according to Adobe’s Digital Economy Index from March 12 to April 11, U.S. e-commerce sales increased by 49%.
 Curbside pickup has also become a popular option for customers looking for a quick way to stock up on without having to leave their cars: Adobe Analytics has reported that curbside pickup orders increased by 208% between April 1 and April 20.
 Revisiting the customer journey is imperative in a world where consumer behavior has evolved so rapidly.

-Location data can also give insight into dwell time, which is the amount of time a customer spends in or around the store — another factor to consider as marketers re-map the customer journey.
+Dwell time is the amount of time a customer spends in or around the store — another factor to consider as businesses map the customer journey.
 They can use this insight to adjust operations to make customer experience more seamless.
 For example, if an analyst notices that there are long dwell times at their company’s stores, this could be an indicator that customers are experiencing long wait times at self checkout.
 The marketing team can work with other departments to create a frictionless self checkout experience including a tap-to-pay system.